Superconductivity

 the history

 Superconductors transport electrical energy without any electrical resistance and thus without losses.
-In addition, superconductors are able to transport much more energy than conventional copper or aluminium conductors of the same crosssection.
+In addition, superconductors are able to carry more energy than conventional copper or aluminum conductors of the same cross-section.

 The discovery of superconductors dates back over 100 years.
-The effect of superconductivity was first discovered in 1911 by Heike Kamerlingh-Onnes during experiments with liquid helium.
-In 1913 he was awarded the Nobel Prize in Physics.
-In 1986 Johannes Georg Bednorz and Karl Alexander Müller discovered the high-temperature superconductors during their research at IBM Zürich Research Laboratory.
+The effect of superconductivity was first discovered in 1911 by Heike Kamerlingh Onnes during experiments with liquid helium.
+In 1913, he was awarded the Nobel Prize in Physics.
+In 1986 Johannes Georg Bednorz and Karl Alexander Müller discovered high-temperature superconductors during their research at IBM Zürich Research Laboratory.
 These materials become superconducting at higher temperatures.
-For their work they were awarded the Nobel Prize in Physics in 1987.
+For their work, they were awarded the Nobel Prize in Physics in 1987.

-Vision Electric Super Conductors continues this development by converting this great technology into innovative industrial solutions.
+Vision Electric Super Conductors continues in their footsteps by developing this great technology into innovative industrial solutions.
 Be a part of this history - let us talk about your applications.

 Industry